RaraCE/dash-app/README.md

-# dash-app
+# Dash Airline App

-A Dash app built in a cloud IDE to visualize data
+A Dash app that uses Plotly and Pandas to visualize total flights by destination state, filtered by year.
+Built and tested in a cloud IDE environment.

+## How to Run

+1. Install requirements: `pip install dash pandas plotly`
+2. Run the app: `python app.py`